By Parliamentary Opposition Leader, DAP Secretary- General and MP for Kota Melaka, Lim Kit Siang, in Malacca on Monday, 26.5.1986:

 Ghaffar Baba has raised doubts about Tan Koon Swan’s Kota Bahru Statement on Section 21(2) of 1961 Education Act.

-In Kota Bahru last Thursday, MCA president, Tan Koon Swan said the government will amend the controversial Section 21(2) of the 1961 Education Act at the next parliament session beginning July 4, and that if Parliament was dissolved before then for an early general elections, the amendments would be carried in the Barisan Nasional’s manifesto.
+In Kota Bahru last Thursday, MCA president, Tan Koon Swan said the government will amend the controversial Section 21(2) of the 1961 Education Act at the next parliament session beginning July 4, and that if Parliament was dissolved before then for an early general elections, convert any chinese primary school.

 However, it is also not clear whether Tan Koon Swan’s Kota Bahru statement is a mere election gimmick, or was made with the authority and consent of the Barisan Nasional Government.